in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ![Image](/images/spring-boot-full-stack-with-web-and-dev-tools.png "Spring Boot Project with Web and Developer Tools")

-As shown in the image above, following steps have to be done
+As shown in the image above, the following steps have to be done

 - Launch Spring Initializr and choose the following
   - Choose `com.in28minutes.fullstack.springboot.maven.crud` as Group